UChicago Acceptance Rate

 - Supplemental materials such as art, creative, research and more

-Finally, remember that you will want to set up your UChicago account in order to complete your application as well as learn about updates on your application process.
+Finally, remember that you will want to set up your UChicago account in order to complete your application as well as learn about updates on your application process and the UChicago Acceptance Rate.

 What are the important dates for the UChicago application timeline?